ajvillegas/easy-widget-columns/README.txt

 function myprefix_remove_ewc_control( $ewc_widgets ) {

     $ewc_widgets = array(
-        //'meta', // WP Meta widget
-        //'nav_menu', // WP Custom Menu widget
-        'archives', // WP Archives widget
-        'calendar', // WP Calendar widget
-        'categories', // WP Categories widget
-        'links', // WP Links widget
-        //'pages', // WP Pages widget
         'recent-comments', // WP Recent Comments widget
         'recent-posts', // WP Recent Posts widget
         'rss', // WP RSS widget
-        //'search', // WP Search widget
         'tag_cloud', // WP Tag Cloud widget
-        //'text', // WP Text widget
     );

     return $ewc_widgets;

 }`

+**ewc_color_palette**

-The `ewc_color_palette` filter allows you to add a custom color palette to the color picker control in the 'Widget Row' widget.
-The filter accepts an array of hex color values as parameters.
+This filter allows you to add a custom color palette to the color picker control in the 'Widget Row' widget.
+It accepts an array of hex color values as parameters.

-The example below demonstrates how you can implement this filter on your theme:
+The example below demonstrates how you can implement this filter on your theme.

 `add_filter( 'ewc_color_palette', 'myprefix_ewc_color_palette' );
 /**